tigeryant/cherry-lambdas/README.md

 # Cherry Lambdas (Serverless Backend)
 These lambda functions define the backend logic for Cherry, a Bitcoin block explorer.
-The frontend repo (as well as a more comprehensive description of the project) can be found [here](https://github.com/tigeryant/cherry-fe).
+The frontend repo (as well as a more comprehensive description of the project and its architecture) can be found [here](https://github.com/tigeryant/cherry-fe).
 ## Functions
 * `get_block` - returns data regarding a specific block
 * `get_address_info` - returns data regarding a specific address